Today I’m sharing a step-by-step tutorial on how to makeover a Victorian antique sofa with chalk paint.

 The more I rubbed, the more amazing it started to look.

-Vacuum and wipe off the dust.
-Get your vacuum and go over the entire sofa.
+Step 9: Vacuum and wipe off the dust.

-Get a wet cloth and wipe down the fabric and wood really well from all the dust when sanding.
+After vacuuming, get a wet cloth and wipe down the fabric and wood really well.

 Starting on one side of the sofa, wax from top to bottom.